A visit to the hospital can be a stressful experience for any child or adolescent.

-Katie's song was written and produced by Katie, an oncology patient, with the help of Richelle our Board Certified Music Therapist.
+Katie's song was written and produced by Katie, an oncology patient, with the help of Richelle, one of our Board Certified Music Therapists.

 Pre-admission surgery tours are designed to prepare pediatric patients and their families for an upcoming surgery.
 Individual tours are available on a scheduled basis and include a walking tour, medical play, and question and answer time.
-Parents are encouraged to contact the Child Life office at 715-387-7328 before their child's surgery to schedule a tour.
+Parents are encouraged to contact the Child Life & Expressive Therapies office at 715-387-7328 before their child's surgery to schedule a tour.

 View "A Child's Guide To Surgery"*

 View "Tour of Pediatric Unit at Ministry Saint Joseph's Children's Hospital"

-The Child Life Program has adult volunteers and volunteens who have attended training sessions designed especially for the unit.
+The Child Life & Expressive Therapies Program has adult volunteers and volunteens who have attended training sessions designed especially for the unit.
 The volunteers help make the hospital experience as positive as possible by offering emotional and social support to pediatric patients and their families.
 They often take children to an activity area or bring an activity to their room so parents can take a break.
 For more information regarding volunteering please go to Volunteer Services.

-Child Life Services at Marshfield Clinic Children's and Ambulatory Surgery Center
+Child Life & Expressive Therapies at Marshfield Clinic Health System and Ambulatory Surgery Center

-The Child Life Program provides three full-time Child Life Specialists to meet the needs of the pediatric outpatient population.
+The Child Life & Expressive Therapies Program provides three full-time Child Life Specialists to meet the needs of the pediatric outpatient population.
 The outpatient Child Life Specialists are responsible for providing a program of procedural preparation and emotional support designed to help patients and their families cope with the stress of a clinic experience.
 With an understanding of child growth and development and the impact that medical experiences can have on this process, the Child Life Specialists are a resource for other professionals.
 If your child needs preparation or support for any outpatient procedures or Ambulatory Surgery Center, please contact your primary healthcare provider and request Child Life services.